openhab/openhab-core/bundles/org.openhab.core.test.magic/README.md

 ## Discovery

-The Things provided by this bundle do not require discovery but can all be set up manually using PaperUI.
+The Things provided by this bundle do not require discovery but can all be set up manually using the UI.

 ## Bundle Configuration